MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-scan-network.md

 | | |

 > [!NOTE]
-> The examples in this quickstart build on the elements built in the previous quickstart: [Installing the Azure Information Protection (AIP) unified labeling client and scanner](quickstart-install-client-scanner.md).
+> The examples in this quickstart are based on the elements built in the previous quickstart: [Installing the Azure Information Protection (AIP) unified labeling client and scanner](quickstart-install-client-scanner.md).
 >

 ## Install the Network Discovery service

 AIP network scan jobs require you to install the additional Network Discovery service on the scanner computer.
-This service is supported only in versions [2.8.83.0](rms-client/unifiedlabelingclient-version-release-history.md) of the unified labeling client.
+This service is supported only in versions [2.8.85](rms-client/unifiedlabelingclient-version-release-history.md#2885-public-preview) of the unified labeling client.

 **To install the Network Discovery service:**